 - CEO (Chief Experience Officer) throughout, local guides.

-- Your Welcome Moment: Meet Your CEO and Group
+- Your Welcome Moment: Welcome Meeting - Meet Your CEO and Group

 - Your Foodie Moment: Rioja Region Wine Tasting